yomotsu/ZipLoader/readme.md

 ### As an URL

-The 2nd augument is its MIMEType.
+The 2nd arguments is its MIMEType.

 ```javascript
 var url = loader.extractAsBlobUrl( 'foldername/pict.jpg', 'image/jpeg' );